Opinion | Memo to Democrats: Trump’s trial won’t be a distraction. Do it right.

 Indeed, what we should be talking about is how the Senate can take the time to do the trial right.
 Because doing it right would provide a much fuller accounting of what Trump really did that day while the rioters stormed the Capitol.

-There is no reason why this needs to distract from other Senate work, congressional expert Norm Ornstein tells us.
+There is no reason this needs to distract from other Senate work, congressional expert Norman Ornstein tells us.
 He notes that Senate workdays can be structured so part are devoted to the trial and the rest to fleshing out the Democratic agenda.

 “The idea that this is a distraction is nonsense,” Ornstein says.
 “It’s not at all difficult to manage.”

-Ornstein also notes that a lot of trial work — such as interviewing witnesses — can be done by staff, meaning that Senators wouldn’t have to be present, as happened during Bill Clinton’s trial.
-Video of interviews could then be shown to the full trial later.
+Ornstein also notes that a lot of trial work — such as interviewing witnesses — can be done by staff, meaning that senators wouldn’t have to be present, as happened during President Bill Clinton’s trial.
+Video of interviews could then be shown during the actual trial later.

-Another approach would be by setting up a committee to handle this work, Ornstein says, though he cautioned that the Senate’s power-sharing arrangement would have to be completed first to ensure Democratic control over that process.
+Another approach would be setting up a committee to handle this work, Ornstein says, though he cautioned that the Senate’s power-sharing arrangement would have to be completed first to ensure Democratic control over that process.

-A real impeachment trial could provide grounds for a deeper investigative dive reconstructing not just Trump’s actions that day, but also the role of other important players.
+A real impeachment trial could provide grounds for a deeper investigative dive reconstructing not just Trump’s actions that day but also the roles of other important players.

-Ornstein points out that interviewing people like that under oath could establish what sort of conversations they had with Trump leading up to and during the assault.
+Ornstein points out that interviewing people such as those under oath could establish what sorts of conversations they had with Trump leading up to and during the assault.
 They might refuse, and the legal situation would get murky, but this should at least be attempted.

 A trial is also crucial to fleshing out Trump’s extraordinary misconduct.
 As a Post investigation established, members of Congress pleaded with the White House that day to get Trump to call off the mob.
-But he was consumed with watching it all on TV, was hard to reach, and was not initially receptive to such pleas.
+But, consumed with watching it all on TV, he was hard to reach and not initially receptive to such pleas.

-Yet everything we know about Trump’s behind-the-scenes conduct is through anonymous sources and partial accounts.
-The only way to get "a full picture of what Trump did,” Ornstein says, "is with an impeachment trial.”
+Everything we know about Trump’s behind-the-scenes conduct is through anonymous sources and partial accounts.
+The only way to get “a full picture of what Trump did,” Ornstein says, “is with an impeachment trial.”

 Many Republicans would like to minimize what happened that day.
-But the more we learn the more we know how frightening and violent it really was.
-Five people died, dozens of Capitol Police sustained serious injuries, and members of Congress and staff were traumatized.
+But the more we learn, the more we know how frightening and violent it really was.
+Five people died, dozens of Capitol Police officers sustained serious injuries, and members of Congress and staff were traumatized.

 The citadel of American democracy was trashed.
 We can’t just put it behind us.

 If Republicans are going to vote to acquit Trump, they should be made to defend him after being fully confronted with his extraordinary dereliction and malevolence.
-They should face a full account of how the lies about the election their party sustained for weeks inspired the violence.
+They should face a full account of how the lies their party sustained for weeks about the election inspired the violence.

-The last thing Democrats should worry about is a backlash from the voters.
+The last thing Democrats should worry about is a backlash from voters.
 The public doesn’t care about procedural matters or “distractions.”
 With Trump himself gone from the public eye and a new president attending to all sorts of other business, a trial wouldn’t necessarily capture as much public and media attention as Democrats fear.

 Instead of hand-wringing, Democrats should make a full case for Trump’s guilt.
-Meanwhile, get to work in passing legislation.
-Voters will only say “You spent time impeaching Trump instead of delivering pandemic relief!” if they conduct the trial and fail to deliver pandemic relief.
-Pass the relief bill and nobody will hold the trial against them.
+Meanwhile, they should get to work on passing legislation.
+Voters will only say, “You spent time impeaching Trump instead of delivering pandemic relief!” if they conduct the trial and fail to deliver pandemic relief.
+If they pass the relief bill, nobody will hold the trial against them.

-Democrats can do it all: Impeach Trump, finish the relief bill, and get moving on the rest of their agenda.
+Democrats can do it all: impeach Trump, finish the relief bill and get moving on the rest of their agenda.
 There’s plenty of time.
 All that’s missing is the will.